ece362-purdue/proton-labs/lab4-adc-dma/README.md

 > [!IMPORTANT]
 > Show your TA that turning the potentiometer varies the value printed to your Serial Monitor within the range 0-4095.
 (If it's a bit lower than 4095, that's okay - the potentiometer or breadboard connections may not be perfect.)
 >
+> If the values aren't changing, use the debugger to determine if your code is hanging somewhere.
+Ensure that you are getting a non-zero value out of the relevant ADC register when you turn the potentiometer.
+>
 > In `autotest`, show that your functions pass the `singleshot` test case.
 >
 > Also show your TA the answers to the questions asked above.
 You don't have to have correct answers, but you should be able to have a good discussion with your TA about the code you wrote.